pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 2. Look for the USB connector on your expansion board.
 3. Insert the module on the expansion board with the reset button pointing in the same direction as the USB connector.

 It's that simple!
-If you want to confirm your work, here's a picture to show you the final result:
+If you want to confirm your work, here's a picture showing both the LoPy (top part) and the WiPy 2.0 (bottom part) properly placed on the expansion board:

 .. image:: images/placement.png
     :alt: Correct placement